-João Alexandre Silva was responsible, falsely, and as instructed by Ricardo Salgado, to present as a requirement of PDVSA for the award of that contract BES's authorization to deactivate bank balances that guaranteed loans granted by the bank.
+João Alexandre Silva was responsible for falsely, and as instructed by Ricardo Salgado, presenting as a requirement of PDVSA for the award of that contract, BES's authorization to deactivate bank balances that guaranteed the loans granted by the bank.
 This was the touchstone of all this staging, getting your hands on PDVSA bank balances.

-The executive directors of BES, “not taking care to analyze the contract, which was not shown to them, approved the proposals made and decided to delegate powers to“ Ricardo Salgado to represent the Bank in the signing of the portfolio management contract to be signed with PDVSA, under the terms previously described ””.
-The contract did not contain any reference to any commission of acceptance of 3 million, of which 2,862 million euros to be repaid in 6 months after the contract was signed.
+The executive directors of BES, “not taking care to analyze the referred contract, which was also not shown to them, approved the proposals made and decided to delegate powers to“ Ricardo Salgado to represent the Bank when signing the portfolio management contract to be signed with PDVSA, under the terms previously described ””.
+The contract did not contain any reference to an acceptance fee of 3 million, of which 2,862 million euros to be repaid in 6 months after the contract was signed.

 The contract was not subject to prior validation by DAJ (BES legal area). or compliance to assess the admissibility of paying subscription fees, or for the procedures for certifying the powers of those who presented themselves on behalf of PDVSA.

-After 17 pm on May 7, 2014, BES management services received a document dated May 5, also forged by instructions from Ricardo Salgado, with authorship attributed to Rafael Ramirez, and for which he, on behalf of PDVSA, communicated to BES a “direct and irrevocable” award for the management of PDVSA's assets in the total amount of 3.550 million euros, “but there having been stated that BES was approved as the only banking entity designated for long-term management of assets of PDVSA investments; PDVSA approved the investment of 20% of that amount in a strategic position in Rioforte ”, says the accusation that adds that“ this award guaranteed that PDVSA would not invite or negotiate with any other entity to manage its assets ”.
+After 17 pm on May 7, 2014, BES management services received a document dated May 5, also forged by Ricardo Salgado, with authorship attributed to Rafael Ramirez, and for which, on behalf of PDVSA, communicated to BES a “direct and irrevocable” award for the management of PDVSA's assets in the total amount of 3.550 million euros, “but it was noted that BES was approved as the only bank designated for long-term asset management of PDVSA investments; PDVSA approved the investment of 20% of that amount in a strategic position in Rioforte ”, says the accusation that states that“ this award guaranteed that PDVSA would not invite or negotiate with any other entity to manage its assets ”.

-In order not to discover the falsity of this scheme that it created, Rioforte made sure that the document stated that the award commission should be paid directly to Domingo Galan under the contractual terms, “under penalty of the award decision being decayed, and that, for guarantee confidentiality and discretion, all communications on the subject should be made through that one ”.
+In order not to discover the falsity of this scheme that it created, Rioforte made sure that in that document it was stated that the award commission should be paid directly to Domingo Galan in the contractual terms, “under penalty of the award decision being decayed, and that, for guarantee confidentiality and discretion, all communications on the subject should be made through that one ”.

-“On the following day, the term deposits of the PDVSA group that guaranteed documentary credit operations at BES were deactivated, the following amounts were transferred: $ 159.512.000 to PDVSA's account at SFE [Madeira]; 30.823.894 euros to PDVSA Services account at BES Luxembourg; and $ 73.712.250 for the account of PDVSA Services at BES Luxembourg, ”reads the Accusation.
+“The following day, after the time deposits of the PDVSA group that guaranteed documentary credit operations at BES were discontinued, the following amounts were transferred: $ 159.512.000 to PDVSA's account at SFE [Madeira]; 30.823.894 euros to PDVSA Services account at BES Luxembourg; and $ 73.712.250 for the account of PDVSA Services at BES Luxembourg, ”reads the Accusation.

 However, on May 8, 2014, and despite Ricardo Salgado, with the false promise of a capital increase coming to fruition, having managed on 11 April 2014 the RFI Board of Directors to approve the increase in the limit maximum of the company's consolidated indebtedness in XNUMX billion euros, the maximum limit of the company's EMTN (Medium Term Notes) program was already exhausted.